sunil55999/SignalSo/attached_assets/next_task.md

 - 📘 Append changelog in `dev_changelog.md`

 ❗ Rules:
-- DO NOT write frontend for this in this task
+- DO NOT hardcode thresholds — pull from DB
-- DO NOT override user limits in DB directly
+- DO NOT mix this with equity_limits.ts logic
-- Do NOT proceed to drawdown module until this is ✅ complete
+- DO NOT send duplicate close commands to MT5